jeffreyadams/atlasofliegroups-docs/_sources/tutorial/video_3A/introduction.rst.txt

-This pairing is the value of the character on the compact part of the Cartan and it equals :math:`\pm 1`
+This pairing is the value of the character on the compact part of the Cartan subgroup and it equals :math:`\pm 1`

 :math:`KGB` elements
 ---------------------

-We fix once and for all a Cartan subgroup :math:`H` included in a Borel :math:`B`.
-This avoids having to work with different Cartans and roots and different choices of identifications.
-We will be working with the same Cartan all the time.
+We fix once and for all a Cartan subgroup :math:`H` included in a Borel subgroup :math:`B`.
+This avoids having to work with different Cartan subgroups and roots and different choices of identifications.
+We will be working with the same Cartan subgroup all the time.

-The choice of Cartan does not matter.
+The choice of Cartan subgroup does not matter.
 We can think of :math:`H` as close to diagonal and :math:`B` upper triangular.

 Now let us take a base point element :math:`x_b \in G`, so that